 Understanding GRE Scoring System 2026

 Verbal Reasoning: Scored on a scale of 130-170 in one-point increments.
 This section measures your ability to analyze and evaluate written material, synthesize information, and understand relationships between concepts.
+The average score for this section is approximately 150.

 Quantitative Reasoning: Also scored on a scale of 130-170 in one-point increments.
 This section assesses your mathematical skills and understanding of basic mathematical concepts.
+The average score for this section is approximately 153.

 Analytical Writing Assessment (AWA): Scored on a scale of 0-6 in half-point increments.
 Two trained readers evaluate your essays, and if their scores differ by more than one point, a third reader reviews your work.
+The average AWA score is approximately 3.5.

 Your total GRE score ranges from 260-340 (combining Verbal and Quantitative sections), plus the separate AWA score.
 Most competitive graduate programs look for combined scores of 310+ for general admission and 320+ for top-tier programs.